SanDiegoDude/VibeVoice/README.md

 4. **Run the interface**:
    - **Windows**: Double-click `run_vibevoice.bat` (easiest)
    - **Other platforms**: Execute `python main.py`

+### 🎵 Audio Controls

+VibeVoice includes built-in audio editing capabilities directly in the player:

+#### Gain Control
+- **Gain Slider**: Adjust audio volume from -20dB to +20dB with 0.1dB precision
+- **Real-time Updates**: Changes apply immediately without reprocessing
+- **Reset Button**: Click the reset button in the audio player to return to 0dB gain
+- **Smart Processing**: Gain always applies to the original audio, preventing artifacts

+#### Audio Trimming
+- **Built-in Trimmer**: Use Gradio's audio player controls to select and trim audio segments
+- **Visual Selection**: Click and drag on the waveform to select the desired portion
+- **Download Trimmed**: Download only the selected portion of the audio
+- **Gain Integration**: Gain adjustments work seamlessly with trimmed audio

 ### 🤖 AI Script Generation